unicode-org/icu/docs/userguide/transforms/general/rules.md

 want to have different behavior you can define your own variables and use them instead of the period.

-*There are a few other special escapes, that can be used in ranges.
+:point_right: **Note**: *There are a few other special escapes, that can be used in ranges.
 These are listed in the table below.
 However, instead of the latter two it is safest to use the above $break definition since it works for line endings across different platforms.*